Plants are great. They give life to an empty room, colour to a grey environment and have many benefits for mental health

 As much as I struggle with English Ivy, I understand the nation’s obsession with this evergreen plant.
 It provides excellent groundcover, outside and in and is perfect to have around during the festive period.

-As with most houseplants, the trick with English Ivy is not to over or underwater, otherwise, it will likely be happy in most spots in the house.
+As with most houseplants, the trick with English Ivy is not to over or underwater.
+If you can get the balance right, it will likely be happy in most spots in the house.

 5. Prayer Plant

-Maranta is a genus of 37 species that have striking leaves that curl up at night, hence the common name.
+Maranta is a genus of 37 species with striking leaves that curls up at night, hence the common name.
 Great to watch as a timelapse.

 Good care may reward you with delicate white and purple flowers, which don't last long but are lovely to see!